mcleo-d/lf-podcast/README.md

 ## Listen in your Browser

-Listen to Linux Foundation podcasts in your browser by visiting [The Untold Stories of Open Source](https://fanciful-salmiakki-90bec2.netlify.app/).
+Listen to Linux Foundation podcasts in your browser by visiting [The Untold Stories of Open Source](https://fanciful-salmiakki-90bec2.netlify.app/) microsite.

 ## What the project does